 - I recommend that hymn books are placed in the churches in the pews, with an order of service or prayer book if possible, so that people may speedily and safely take their place in church without causing unnecessary bottlenecks at the door

 - I will continue to wear a face mask for the administration of the Blessed Sacrament because I will be in close proximity to communicants.
 I encourage other clergy so to do.
 We have started to administer the Blessed Sacrament in both kinds, under the species of bread but intincted by the Priest.

 - None of you should feel in any way pressured to change your own personal practices beyond that which makes you feel safe and secure in Church.

 - I invite each church to place the/a collection plate at the entrance to the church before the beginning of the service so that the alms and offerings of the people may be made before the service and brought up and offered at the altar during the service although I recommend that the plate is not passed around for obvious reasons

-- Bellringing, in full, may recommence, although I recommend that as far as reasonably possible hands are sanitised, sensible distancing is maintained, if in very close proximity the wearing of masks is considered and ventilation be increased by the opening of doors and/or windows
+- Bellringing, in full, has recommenced, and I continue to recommend that as far as reasonably possible hands are sanitised, sensible distancing is maintained, and if in very close proximity the wearing of masks is considered and ventilation be increased by the opening of doors and/or windows